Amsterdam School for Heritage, Memory and Material Culture

 The Industrial World is a peer-reviewed series that explores the ways that industrialization has shaped the production, distribution, and reception of books from the beginning of the nineteenth century to the present day.
 This period is marked by the introduction of new technologies – not just of manufacture, but also of transportation and communication – that have profoundly altered the ways that books are created and circulated and that have, among other things, enabled the rise of international publishing conglomerates that can reach a global mass market.
 The series investigates every aspect of the book in the industrial world, from the reorganization of the book and publishing trades to the present impact of digital texts and the internet.

-James Symonds (UvA) & Gavin Lucas (University of Iceland)
+James Symonds (UvA) and Gavin Lucas (University of Iceland)

 This book series has the primary aim of promoting and stimulating the publication of research on archaeological material with its focus on the period c.
 1500-1900 and from a specifically European perspective.
 This is a field of research which the series editors believe needs far more exposure in monograph form and one that the series aims to facilitate.
 If you have any book ideas you want to explore with the editors, please get in touch, with either or both of them: Prof. James Symonds and Prof. Gavin Lucas.